7 Employee Engagement Strategies For WFH Tech Teams

 Interactive team bonding activities let employees get to know each other in a more casual atmosphere.
 This also leads to better working relationships.
 Nobody wants to sit and stare at their laptop screens for a monologue on how to have fun.
 The key here is to make these sessions as interactive and communicative as possible.

 At HackerEarth, we host MyStory sessions, which spotlight employees’ personal stories and experiences and allow others to learn from them.
 These sessions are an incredible way to create a feeling of connectedness where every employee is celebrated holistically.
-We also take some time out every other week to play fun games like Trivia Nights, organize Pet Show and Tell sessions, Fun Fridays, or even virtual Happy Hours.
+We also take some time out every other week to play fun games like puzzles and Freecell, along with organizing Trivia Nights, organize Pet Show and Tell sessions, Fun Fridays, or even virtual Happy Hours.

 3. Define specific goals and carve out career paths for your remote employees